mjosaarinen/kuznechik/README.md

 [blog entry on this cipher](http://cvo-lab.blogspot.fi/2015/01/the-new-gost-standard-from-russian.html) (although his implementation is pretty horrible -- with code in header files etc).

-This package includes two versions; a really siple 8-bit version and an table-lookup version that uses 128-bit data types and really big tables (to show that it can be done).
+This package includes two versions; a really simple 8-bit version and a version that uses 128-bit data types and really big tables (to show that it can be done).
 You can choose the version you want in the Makefile; there is about a 100x difference in performance between the two versions but output is equivalent.
-The implementations match with the test vectors found in the standard.
+The implementations match with the test vector found in the standard.
 However I am not sure about the endianess convention used to store data on wire, so I am just guessing big endian (network byte order -- not the endianess Intel systems usually use).

 #Compiling on Linux